davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 or underplated Farallon nappe cases, the stalled Monterey plate case creates more problems than it solves.

-In Figure \ref{fig:neogene_sections}c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstructions reconstruction.
+In @fig:neogene_sections|c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstructions reconstruction.
 East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above underplated Farallon plate mantle nappes.
-The structural profile shown on Figure \ref{neogene_sections}c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [@fig:cross_sections; @fig:reconstruction].
+The structural profile shown on @fig:neogene_sections|c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [@fig:cross_sections; @fig:reconstruction].
 Partial